Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Slant position.

-In these positions, maximum air makes contact with evaporator coils so that we can get more cold air.
+In these positions, maximum air makes contact with evaporator coils so that we can get more cold air and better air conditioning performance.

 In a packaged rooftop unit, common types of compressors that can be found are scroll compressors and reciprocating compressors.
 Thermal expansion valves and electronic expansion valves are the most common types of metering devices.